AanupBhattarai/Microsoft-HomePage-Clone/README.md

 # Microsoft-HomePage-Clone

 This is a simplified cloned version of the original Microsoft ( https://www.microsoft.com ) website.
 This simplified cloned version was created using HTML, CSS & JS.
+You can check out this web in the live preview.

 ## Screenshots